 Talking about the successor of Internet Explorer Microsoft launched this browser back in 2016.
 Trying to give some fight to the most popular Chrome on the desktop.
 It hasn’t been an easy path.

 We must say, it was pretty promising at first but with some ON and OFF updates, we are witnessing some dip in its Internet Browser share.

 They have launched their Windows exclusive Microsoft Edge to iOS and Android.

 The initial build comes with no extensions as we have seen on the Desktop version.

 1. Data Sync

-All favorites and reading list are synced across your devices, so no matter the device, your browser is always personalized to you.
+All favorites and reading lists are synced across your devices, so no matter the device, your browser is always personalized to you.
 Basically targeted to Windows 10 users and hence having a greater audience than Samsung Internet.

 2. Hub View

-With your favorites, reading list, history and books all in one place, finding and managing your content is made simple.
+With your favorites, reading list, history, and books all in one place, finding and managing your content is made simple.
 I am looking forward to the “Tab snooze” feature in the upcoming builds.

 3. Reading View